 A: A proxy is a person who votes the shares of stock of another person who could not attend a meeting.
 The term "proxy" also refers to the proxy card.
 When you return the enclosed proxy card, you are giving us your permission to vote your shares of common stock at the annual meeting.
-The people who will vote your shares of common stock at the annual meeting are Leo F. Wells, III, Douglas P. Williams, or Randall D. Fretz.
+The people who will vote your shares of common stock at the annual meeting are Leo F. Wells, III, Douglas P. Williams, or Randall D. Fretz, each of whom are officers of Wells Real Estate Investment Trust, Inc. (Wells REIT).
 They will vote your shares of common stock as you instruct, unless you return the proxy card and give no instructions.
 In this case, they will vote FOR all of the director nominees and in accordance with the recommendation of the board of directors or, in the absence of such a recommendation, in their discretion, for any other proposals to be voted upon.
 They will not vote your shares of common stock if you do not return the enclosed proxy card.
 This is why it is important for you to return the proxy card to us (or otherwise vote your shares) as soon as possible whether or not you plan on attending the meeting in person.